qgis/QGIS-Enhancement-Proposals/qep-345-line-symbollayer-blankareas.md

 When used with a field, this information would then be stored per feature, per layer, per symbol layer.

-A new widget to edit those blank areas would be inserted within marker line symbol layer widget.
+A new provide a map tool to edit those blank areas would be inserted within marker line symbol layer widget.

 ![blankareas_widget.png](images/qep345/blankareas_widget.png)

+It won't be possible to edit statically those areas because:
+- We consider there are few use cases where user would like to define blank areas for ALL features
+- There could be misunderstanding between the static distances and the ones created with the maptool, making believe user than the later can edit the former
+- It will still be possible to define distances array thanks to expression

 #### QgsMapToolDefineBlankArea